Mission Essential: Charity

 Mission Essential made charitable giving a part of its corporate philosophy.

-Mission Essential's signature charitable event is its support for Ride 2 Recovery, which improves the physical and mental health of injured vets by using cycling for rehabilitation.
-In 2013, Mission Essential began a commitment to provide support, leadership, and volunteers to "help to continue to expand the organization's scope and draw attention to Ride 2 Recovery's vital mission."

-In November 2013, Mission Essential donated $25,000 to Ride 2 Recovery at an Honor Ride to support America's injured veterans.
+Mission Essential support Ride 2 Recovery, which treats injured vets by using cycling for rehabilitation.
+In November 2013, Mission Essential donated $25,000 to Ride 2 Recovery at an Honor Ride.

 In May 2014, Mission Essential sponsored the first annual Memorial Day Weekend Honor Ride in Central Ohio.
-The event enlisted more than 500 riders, raised $140,000, and generated considerable awareness, with coverage from local television affiliates.
+The event enlisted more than 500 riders, raised $140,000, and generated coverage from local television affiliates.

 The Second Annual Honor Ride was held on Memorial Day Weekend, May 23, 2015, with over 900 cyclists participating and over $300,000 raised.

-In January 2013, Mission Essential donated $26,000 to the Wounded Warrior Project office in Fayetteville, NC, as a result of organizing the largest charity run in Afghanistan with more than 1,400 runners at US military bases in Bagram and Kandahar.
+In January 2013, Mission Essential donated $26,000 to the Wounded Warrior Project office in Fayetteville, North Carolina, as a result of organizing the largest charity run in Afghanistan with more than 1,400 runners at US military bases in Bagram and Kandahar.
 Paul Clemens said, "As partners with the US military, Mission Essential recognizes their sacrifices, and the importance of supporting those who truly enable freedom.
 In one form or another, Mission Essential has contributed to several Wounded Warrior Project events, but none as impressive as this."

-Mission Essential employees stationed in the Horn of Africa co-founded the Camp Lemonnier Cheetah Refuge Volunteer Program, which clears invasive tree species at the DECAN animal refuge and otherwise tends to the needs of the animals there, notably cheetahs and lions.
+Mission Essential employees stationed in the Horn of Africa co-founded the Camp Lemonnier Cheetah Refuge Volunteer Program, which clears invasive tree species at the DECAN animal refuge and tends to the needs of the animals.
 Mission Essential's Scott Johnson said, "The ultimate goal of the refuge is to eventually release the animals back to the wild."

 From 2010 to 2014, Mission Essential funded a scholarship program to provide tuition and accommodations for students at the American University of Afghanistan.

 Controversies

+Use of fraudulent linguists

+The allegations started with Obama's 2009 to 2012 "surge" of troops in Afghanistan and the need for Dari and Pashto speakers who could be granted top-secret security clearances.
+Only a few thousand people across the country qualified.
+A small contractor called Mission Essential Personnel (MEP) had a $679 million contract.
+Linguists make over $200,000 a year; successful recruiters got bonuses of $250 to $2,500.
+Problems were discovered at FedSys, a Crystal City subcontractor for MEP.
+A recruiter named Abdul Aman was fired by FedSys and accused of helping people cheat.
+The case was investigated by the Special Inspector General for Afghanistan Reconstruction (SIGAR).
+Internal documents indicate billions of dollars were involved.

 Immigration visas

-Local National Linguists (LNLs) frequently apply for Special Immigration Visas to the United States, or for equivalent asylum with other friendly foreign governments.
-Mission Essential's ability to support these immigration requests consists of providing employment verification to the requesting government agency.
+Local National Linguists (LNLs) frequently apply for Special Immigration Visas to the United States, or for equivalent asylum with other foreign governments.